 The spinal cord is protected by the surrounding bone of the vertebrae, but in severe trauma, the vertebrae fracture or dislocate.
-In fact, fracture, dislocation, and/or subluxation of the vertebrae are the most common causes of spinal cord injury (SCI).
+In fact, fracture, dislocation, and/or subluxation of the vertebrae are the most common causes of SCI.
 The damaged bony segments impinge the spinal cord and immediately cause a lesion.
 This direct damage to the spinal cord is called the primary injury.
-It is important to note that the spinal cord is almost never completely severed; some spinal cord tissue is usually spared.
+It is important to note that the spinal cord is rarely completely severed; some spinal cord tissue is usually spared.
 Commonly, the fractured or dislocated bone compresses the cord or only partially pierces it.
 In most cases, the primary injury begins in the gray matter of the cord, when the blood vessels shear and rupture, directly damaging neurons.
 There is frank hemorrhage at the injury site and small petechial hemorrhages away from the injury over the next couple of hours.
 White matter axons may also be directly lesioned with the primary injury.
-These initial events set off a complex secondary cascade that cause the lesion to expand in size, over a long distance and over a very long period of time.
+These initial events set off a complex secondary cascade that causes the lesion to expand in size, over a long distance and over a long period of time.

-The secondary injury events stem from a toxic environment created by the initial injury.1 The opening of the blood–brain barrier allows red blood cells to flood the gray matter, and the iron and hemoglobin they contain are toxic to neurons that were not initially damaged by the trauma.
-As these bystander neurons die, they release neurotoxins and glutamate that go on to kill ...
+The secondary injury events stem from a toxic environment created by the initial injury.1,2 The opening of the blood-brain barrier allows red blood cells to flood the gray matter, and the iron and hemoglobin they contain are toxic to neurons that were not initially damaged by the trauma.
+As these bystander neurons die, they release neurotoxins and glutamate that go on to ...